Gucci needs new ideas, talents to combat brand fatigue

 Analysts and investors say Gucci got rid of too many accessible items and on average, raised prices too much.
 They also mention lack of innovation, which affects brand desirability and ultimately investor sentiment and growth prospects.

-A spokeswoman for Gucci's parent Kering, which also owns Saint Laurent and Bottega Veneta, maintained it was "satisfied with Gucci's upscale strategy that is underway,” making reference to its third-quarter sales presentation.
+A spokeswoman for Gucci's parent Kering (PRTP.PA), which also owns Saint Laurent and Bottega Veneta, maintained it was "satisfied with Gucci's upscale strategy that is underway,” making reference to its third-quarter sales presentation.

 PAST ICONS